seif-eid/DataBank-JSF-JDBC-Student-/README.md

-Assume you are hired by ACME Corp. as a programmer.
+Assume i'm hired by ACME Corp. as a programmer.
 The company wants you to finish developing their Student Directory web application where users should be able to:
 1. Create/add a new student
 2. Read/view a list of students
 3. Update/edit an existing student